| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday January 14,

 cattle were unloaded at the sale barn - and then loaded out after the sale

+- and they were holding special sales for those cattle.
 As we begin 2010, Joplin Regional Livestock Auction Co-owner Jackie Moore says the Joplin market is still holding those special sales for electronically ID'd cattle, but the premiums are disappointing to many producers.
 We look at this then and now story on today's Beef Buzz- and we include some of the latest scuttlebutt about the NAIS.
 Colleague Stewart Doan and Agri-Pulse reports that major farm and cattle groups - including Farm Bureau, NFU, NCBA and R-CALF - along with the Livestock Marketing Association recently sent a letter to USDA Secretary Vilsack highlighting the importance of a workable ID program for the beef cattle industry.
 Their letter, which has not been made public, is said to contain a common set of principles for how such a program might be structured. | |

-Let's Try It Again- Nominations Needed for Commissioners to Serve on Oklahoma Oilseed Commission ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The nomination
+| Let's Try It Again- Nominations Needed for Commissioners to Serve on Oklahoma Oilseed Commission ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The nomination

 process continues for a new five-member commission to represent and